Emergency Contraceptives (EC)

 - Emergency Contraception is not effective if a woman is already pregnant.

-- Emergency Contraception does not protect against HIV infection and other sexually transmitted infections (Chlamydia, Gonorrhea, etc.)
+- Emergency Contraception does not protect against HIV infection and other sexually transmitted diseases or infections (Chlamydia, Gonorrhea, etc.)

 - The most common side effects in Plan B clinical trials were nausea, abdominal pain, fatigue, headache, and menstrual changes.